libremfg/rhize-docs/content/how-to/publish-subscribe/create-equipment-class-rule.md

 ## Prerequisites

-Before you start, ensure you follow these steps:
+Before you start, ensure you have the following:
 - Access your Rhize customer environment
-- Configure the Agent to listen for your data-source ID
+- The [Agent configured]({{< relref "/reference/service-config/agent-configuration" >}}) to listen for your data-source ID

 ## Set up: configure equipment and workflows